How to Build a DIY Compost Bin For Rich Amendments

 There are many ways to DIY your compost, too.
 Vermicomposting, using regenerative techniques, or simply making a pile are all effective ways to boost the growth of your plants.
 Making something a little more technical like a bay system is even better and adds an interesting look to the garden.

-In this piece, we’ll discuss how to make your bin, and how to maintain it.
-We base this on our recent video (linked here) that covers how to make a lovely bay compost system.
+In this piece, we’ll discuss how to make your DIY compost bin and how to maintain it.
+We base this on our video that covers how to make a lovely bay compost system.
 We’ll also touch on other modes of DIY composting that you can try out at home.

 DIY Compost Styles